rexxar-tc/SquishyDuino/Software/README.md

 - High	   0x77
 - Extended 0xFF

-If for some reason you need to reprogram, you'll have to remove the ATTiny and use high-voltage serial programming, which you'll need to figure out on your own.
+If for some reason you need to reprogram, you'll have to remove the ATTiny and use a high-voltage serial programmer.